j178/leetgo/README.md

 Currently only `leetcode.cn` is supported.
 Support for `leetcode.com` is under development.

-Leetgo uses LeetCode's GraphQL API to get questions and submit solutions. `leetgo` needs your LeetCode cookies to access authenticated API.
+`leetgo` uses LeetCode's GraphQL API to get questions and submit solutions. `leetgo` needs your LeetCode cookies to access authenticated API.

 There are three ways to provide cookies to `leetgo`:

-- Read cookies from browser automatically, currently only chrome is supported.
+- Read cookies from browser automatically
+  (*currently only chrome is supported, if you want to support other browsers, please let us know!*)
   ```yaml
   leetcode:
     credentials: